-Current standards and schemes include BREEAM, Environmental Profiles, Responsible Sourcing and ISO 14001.
-One of the main responsibilities of this Board is to ensure that standards, scheme documents and the way BRE Global operates meet the needs of stakeholders.
+Current standards and schemes include BREEAM, EcoHomes, Environmental Profiles and ISO 14001.
+One of the main responsibilities of this Board is to ensure that standards, guides and the way BRE Global operates meet the needs of stakeholders.
 The Board meets three times a year to review these issues.